 Appealing Your Claim

-It’s too common for insurance companies to deny workers’ comp claims based on pre-existing conditions.
-Thankfully, you can request an appeal and attend a hearing before the SBWC.
+It’s too common for insurance companies to deny workers‘ comp claims based on pre–existing injuries.
+Thankfully, you can request an appeal before the SBWC.
 Again, it’s best to already have a Georgia workers’ compensation lawyer at this point.

 Pre-Existing Conditions from Former Workplace Accidents